savaged/Learning.CommunityToolkitMVVM/README.md

 # Learning.CommunityToolkitMVVM
-Fun learning how to use CommunityToolkit.MVVM
+Fun learning how to use CommunityToolkit.MVVM with WPF